Any woman who has been previously married.

 Jenny pulled back the brown fabric and Princess sat up, sniffing the edge of the table.

-“This is embarrassing!”
+“I can’t believe this.
+You’re embarrassing me!”
 Heather reached over and tried to shoo the dog back into her carrier, but Princess stayed put, her ears perked.
 “You and your pound puppies.
 When will you grow up, Jennifer?
 You’re thirty-three going on thirteen.
-You know very well you’re not supposed to bring that thing in here.”
+You know very well you’re not supposed to bring that…that hairy thing in here.”

 “Well, I just did.”

-The waiter delivered their first course, a cup of shrimp bisque.
+The waiter delivered their first course, a cup of shrimp bisque and tactfully ignored the uninvited guest at their table.

 Jenny sipped the tangy soup and changed the subject.
-“I can’t believe you’ve set your wedding date for the end of May.
+“I can’t believe you’ve set your wedding date for the first week of June.
 That’s only six weeks from now.
 Do you realize how much planning you have to do?”

 Heather nodded and took a sip of her cucumber water, letting her soup get cold.
 “I’ve got two full-time wedding planners working on it.”